Kyle Higashioka: San Diego Padres (2024)

+Texas Rangers (2025–present)

+On December 2, 2024, Higashioka signed a two-year contract with the Texas Rangers that includes a mutual option for the 2027 season.

 Personal life

 Kyle Higashioka is married to Alyse Higashioka.
 His father, Ted, is a third-generation Japanese American.
 Kyle learned Japanese to connect with his heritage and better communicate with former teammate Masahiro Tanaka.
+Higashioka's ancestry is one-half Japanese.
 Higashioka also studied Spanish in high school and uses it to communicate with Latin American teammates.
-Higashioka promised his mother, Diane, that he would earn a college degree and is taking classes in mechanical engineering at Orange Coast College.
+Higashioka promised his mother, Diane, that he would earn a college degree; as of 2017, he was taking classes in mechanical engineering at Orange Coast College.